 Why are pedestrian crossings important?

-The dynamics of pedestrian crossings through the Arizona-Sonora border ports of entry reflect the composite effects of both the economic and familial ties between Arizona and Sonora, as well as border crossing procedures that affect wait times.
+The dynamics of pedestrian crossings through the Arizona-Sonora border ports of entry reflect the composite effects of both family and economic ties between Arizona and Sonora, as well as border crossing procedures that affect wait times.
 Since the early 2000’s, the number of pedestrians has increased relative to all border crossings.
 Among Arizona’s six border ports of entry, Nogales facilitates the largest number of pedestrian crossings.
-San Luis is distant second, followed by Douglas.
+San Luis is a distant second, followed by Douglas.

 What is measured?